-Unless otherwise indicated or the context otherwise requires, references in this Annual Report on Form 10-K to the "Company," "Elite Body Sculpture," "we," "us" and "our" refer to, (i) EBS Intermediate Parent LLC and its consolidated subsidiaries and the Professional Associations (as defined hereinafter) immediately prior to the Reorganization (as defined in the prospectus filed in connection with our initial public offering ("IPO")) and the consummation of our IPO and (ii) AirSculpt Technologies, Inc. and its consolidated subsidiaries, including EBS Intermediate Parent LLC, and the Professional Associations immediately following the Reorganization and the consummation of our IPO.
+Unless otherwise indicated or the context otherwise requires, references in this Annual Report on Form 10-K to the "Company," "AirSculpt," "we," "us" and "our" refer to AirSculpt Technologies, Inc. and its consolidated subsidiaries and the Professional Associations (as defined hereinafter).